 We seek to recruit trainees from diverse backgrounds and with diverse skill sets.
 We take a growth mindset approach to mentorship and aim to develop new skills based on individuals’ goals and projects.
-The lab actively engages with the development biology community in Seattle and lab members have a variety of opportunities to present their work and network within this broad community (departmental meetings, joint lab meetings, local and regional meetings).
+The lab actively engages with the zebrafish, developmental biology, and neuroscience communities in Seattle.
+Lab members have a variety of opportunities to present their work and network within this broad community (departmental meetings, joint lab meetings, local and regional meetings).

 The lab is actively recruiting postdocs.
 Interested candidates should send a brief cover letter and CV to Jeff